-This carrot green pesto side dish looks yum and fresh for summer!
+This easy vegan carrot green pesto recipe looks yum and so fresh for summer eating.
 Thank you to Food Pharmacy authors Lina Aurrel and Mia Clase for sharing this recipe with us!
 Over to Lina and Mia.

 3 large carrots

 1/5 cup (50 ml) olive oil

 This pesto is extra healthy due to the inclusion of some unusual vegetable parts.
 As in, using the carrot tops instead of the root.
 It’s so nutrient-dense that half a serving is enough.
 Say what?
 What should we do with the carrot?
 Turn it into spaghetti, of course!